-For a lot of Aussies, Malvern Star is a brand that holds a special place our histories.
-They were *the* sought-after machines of our childhoods and youth.
+For a lot of Aussies, Malvern Star is a brand that holds a special place in our history.
+They produced some of the most sought-after machines of our childhoods and youth.

 This one was in poor condition - it was complete, but it had obviously been sitting unused for a very long time.

-The brand has an interesting history.
-After changing hands several times from the late 50s, it was eventually sold to Raleigh Cycles in 1980, and they moved some of the production to Japan – and later Taiwan.
+The brand has a long and interesting history.
+After changing hands several times from the late 50s, it was eventually sold to Raleigh Cycles in 1980, and they moved some of the production from Melbourne to Japan – and later Taiwan.

 This unit is an example of a first-generation Japanese build and accordingly the workmanship and quality that lay under all those years of accumulated gunk was outstanding.

-As I cleaned it up, I found a nicely lugged Cro-mo steel frame, early Shimano components, beautiful chrome Araya wheels, and solid Japanese Dia Compe brakes.
-Jackpot!
+As it was cleaned up, it revealed a nicely lugged Cro-mo steel frame, early Shimano Tourney components, beautiful chromed Araya wheels, and solid Japanese-made Dia Compe brakes.
+All of which was replaced with NOS or satisfactorially restored.

-Even better is its 64cm frame that is wonderfully comfortable for a tall rider - especially now it has been converted to a cruiser-style.
+Its 64cm frame is comfortable for a tall rider - especially now it has been converted from drop-bar sports to Gentleman cruiser-style.